|Source:Senate Democrats- U.S. Senate Majority Leader Harry Reid (Democrat, Nevada)|

-I heard Sen. Mary Landrieu Democrat from Louisiana last week on the Senate Floor, because I'm a Political Junky and I actually watch C-Span on a regular basis.
-Say something to the effect that the Federal Government can't plan for disasters.
+I heard Senator Mary Landrieu (Democrat from Louisiana) last week on the Senate floor say something to the effect that the Federal Government can't plan for disasters.
 Meaning that they can't budget for them and put money aside to deal with them.
-Now if I didn't care I would've laughed at that statement, because America gets Natural Disasters every year.
+Now if I didn't care I would've laughed at that statement, because America gets natural disasters every year.
 That comes from being as huge of a country as we are and the area that we are located in.
-We are prone to just about every Natural Disaster the World knows about.
+We are prone to just about every natural disaster the world knows about.
 We get them every year and we have a general idea of the amount of damage they do and how much it costs to clean them up.

-The Federal Government has moved past prioritizing and has now moved to budgeting if you want to call it that.
-Its actually appropriating, budgeting meaning putting together a budget.
-This is what we need to do, this is the money that we have, if we don't have enough money to cover what we need to do.
-Then we cut back on things we don't need or we find new revenue, this is how responsible people budget.
+The Federal Government has moved past prioritizing and has now moved to budgeting.
+(If you want to call it that) It's actually appropriating, budgeting means putting together a budget: "This is what we need to do, this is the money that we have, if we don't have enough money to cover what we need to do.
+Then we cut back on things we don't need or we find new revenue."
+This is how responsible people budget.
 Appropriating is just approving money to spend on something whether you have the money or not.

 I don't agree with the House GOP Leadership on everything.
 (You don't say.
 Thanks for the tip, Captain Obvious.)
 Actually, it's rare when I agree with them on anything.
 But their basic message on disaster relief is sound, that we should help the victims of these storms and fund FEMA to do that in the short-term, but at the same time, we should find a way to pay for our disaster relief by cutting back on things we don't need or already have plenty of funding.
 Or raising new revenue to pay for the disaster relief.
 And there are plenty of areas that we can cut back on that wouldn't hurt anyone who doesn't deserve to be hurt or can raise revenue in areas that wouldn't hit anyone that can't afford to get hurt.